New Student Orientation

 New Student Checklist

 Enrolling in college can seem a bit overwhelming, but don’t worry!
-We will make sure that you have everything you need to be successful at the College!
-Below are links to all of the forms that you will need to enroll .
+We will make sure that you have everything you need to be successful at the University!
+Below are links to many of the forms that you will need to enroll:

 1. On-Campus Housing Application: Required of all new students who will live on campus.*